zlogic/mendix-docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New features

-- Mendix Administrators can now manage cloud permissions centrally from Control Center for the apps that have been deployed to the Mendix Cloud.
-This will give them more control over who does what in which environment.
-This feature is available to companies that use Company Roles.
-You can read more about it [here](/control-center/roles-and-permissions/).
+- Mendix Administrators can now centrally manage cloud permissions through the Control Center for apps deployed in the Mendix Cloud.
+This enhancement provides greater oversight over user roles and actions within different environmentsThis feature is available to companies that use [Company Roles](/control-center/roles-and-permissions/).
-- We have added two more endpoints to our [Projects API](/apidocs-mxsdk/apidocs/projects-api/) to help you manage your Project Roles.
+- We have added two more endpoints to [Projects API](/apidocs-mxsdk/apidocs/projects-api/) to help you manage your project roles.
 More are on their way!

 ### October 27, 2024